bitovi/academy/src/program-management-with-jira/8-estimating.md

-@page learn-program-management-with-jira/planning Planning
+@page learn-agile-program-management-with-jira/estimating Estimating
-@parent learn-program-management-with-jira 7
+@parent learn-agile-program-management-with-jira 8

 @description Learn how to build a plan